-Angel Santiago Fernandez-Bou has a PhD in Environmental Systems from the University of California, Merced, a MSc in Biosystems Engineering from the Universidade Federal Fluminense (Brazil), and has an Agricultural Engineering degree from the Universidad Politécnica de Madrid (Spain).
+Angel S. trilingual in English, Portuguese, and Spanish, holding a PhD in Environmental Systems from the University of California, Merced, a MSc in Biosystems Engineering and Water Resources from the Fluminense Federal University (Brazil), and a BEng in Agricultural Engineering from the Polytechnic University of Madrid (Spain).

 Carbon Balance, UC Merced and La Selva Biological Station, Costa Rica

 - Understanding the soil domain’s contribution to the rainforest carbon balance under the effects of dominant species.

 Low-cost sensing devices, UC Merced

 - I develop and fabricate sensing devices based on low-cost and open source hardware, for environmental monitoring.
 My focus is on devices for measuring CO2 emissions from soil, water and biomass.